One of the most frequent questions I get asked is if I have any specific tips for traveling to Israel.

-In fact, you must visit many.
-Markets are a great place to learn about the local culture; you may be able to find some nice souvenirs to bring back (be prepared to haggle) and you can even try some local specialties – I am a huge fan of limonana (fresh lemonade with mint) and even pomegranate juice.
-Among the best markets to visit, there are Mahane Yehuda and the Old City Suq in Jerusalem, and El Karmel in Tel Aviv.
+Markets are a great place to learn about the local culture; you may be able to find some nice souvenirs to bring back and you can even try some local specialties – I am a huge fan of limonana (fresh lemonade with mint) and even pomegranate juice.
+You should visit Mahane Yehuda and the Old City Suq in Jerusalem, and Carmel Market in Tel Aviv.

 Food is delicious

 If you observe a particular diet – ie vegan or Kosher – you won’t have any issue at all.
-Most food you can get at grocery stores in Israel is classified as Kosher; and shops like Teva Castel carry the most incredible choice of vegan food you can ever hope to find.
+Most food you can get at grocery stores in Israel is classified as Kosher; and shops like Teva Castel carry the most incredible choice of vegan food.
 There also are many vegan and Kosher restaurants throughout the country.

-Make sure to read my posts A Complete Guide To Israeli Food and Tel Aviv Vegan Food Guide: The Best Vegan Restaurants In Tel Aviv for more information, and opt for a guided food tour to fully appreciate what’s on offer.
-Here are some tours:
+Make sure to read my posts A Complete Guide To Israeli Food, The 17 Best Restaurants In Jerusalem and Tel Aviv Vegan Food Guide: The Best Vegan Restaurants In Tel Aviv

 GOOD TO KNOW: Israel also produces some excellent wines!

 Breakfast is EVERYTHING

 Honestly, you don’t know what brunch is until you travel to Israel.
 If breakfast is your favorite meal you are in for a real treat.
 Benedict is Israel’s favorite chain and they do breakfast 24/7, but that’s not the only place you will be able to enjoy it.
 Pretty much all restaurants offer brunch at least some days of the week (and definitely on a Friday and Saturday morning).
 My favorite is Mi Casa, in Herzliya – a city north of Tel Aviv.
 It’s honestly worth the 20 minutes drive to get there.